-Does anyone remember First Comics' Dynamo Joe?
+First Comics' Dynamo Joe?
 (Sometimes scripted by Phil Foglio.)

-The BGY-11 of The Big Guy And Rusty The Boy Robot is secretly a humongous mecha; the world at large and Rusty in particular assume that it is a sentient robot, and maintaining this secret complicates several episodes.
+The BGY-11 of The Big Guy and Rusty the Boy Robot is secretly a humongous mecha; the world at large and Rusty in particular assume that it is a sentient robot, and maintaining this secret complicates several episodes.

-Back when Marvel had licenced Godzilla as a character, they also created the Red Ronin giant robot to fight him.
+Back when Marvel had licensed Godzilla as a character, they also created the Red Ronin giant robot to fight him.
 Godzilla has faded away from the Marvel Universe, but the Red Ronin still shows up.
 Occasionally.